PRIDE-reanalysis/MetaPUF-tutorial/docs/source/installation.rst

    This is an example of running the workflow with Snakemake, we used 4 cores, you should change it based on your own machine.

-ALso, you can test your pipeline before a real run, use a Snakemake dry run command:
+Also, it is recommended to test your pipeline before a real run, use a snakemake dry run command:

 ::

-   snakemake -n --cores 4
+   snakemake -np